Canine-Defense-Technologies/Canine-Rocket-Technologies-Community-Wiki/resource-library/software-and-electronics/software-dev.md

 coverY: 0
 ---

-# Software Dev 1
+# Software Development Tools 1

 ## Introduction

 Software is how our projects come alive.
-We focus on developing hardware, not software, but we still use a variety of open-source tools to manage the software onboard our projects.
+Although our primary focus is not software, we still use a variety of open-source tools to manage the software onboard our projects.
 Below are software packages and tools that we have used to write, test, debug, and load software for our projects.&#x20;